awslabs/mlspace/frontend/docs/admin-guide/install.md

 ```

 4. Click the next button and then select the checkbox next to the AWS managed policy `AmazonAPIGatewayPushToCloudWatchLogs`.
 5. After selecting the managed policy, click next and enter a name for the role.
 You can name the role whatever you'd like.
-Optionally add a description and tags, and then click "Create role."
+Optionally add a description and tags, and then click "Create role".
 6. Once the role has been created, record the role ARN and update the `APIGATEWAY_CLOUDWATCH_ROLE_ARN` property in `constants.ts` to use the ARN of the newly created role.

 ### Deployment Parameters